denschwarz/PPT-Analysis/README.md

 - Git clone somewhere
 - Compile with 'make'
 - Run Analysis with './Analysis'
-- Run Plotter with '.Plotter'
+- Run Plotter with './Plotter'

 2) Workflow